 Nothing awakens the Christmas spirit more than a visit to one of the many picturesque Christmas markets in SalzburgerLand.
 The air is filled with the aromas of freshly baked Christmas biscuits, spicy baked apples, punch and glühwein.
 The culinary delights of Christmas go hand in hand with Advent.
 Christmas trees adorned with candles and pretty Christmas garlands indicate that Christmas is just around the corner.
 Why not exchange the hustle and bustle of everyday life for an enjoyable stroll through a Christmas market?

 Classics and Insider Tips

-A well-loved tradition that is guaranteed to give you goose bumps is that of the “Krampus Run”.
-The sound of the jangling chains and bells in the distance as they descend on the streets in the dark of night will be sure to put shivers down your spine.
-From late November until St. Nicholas’ Day on 6th December, these scary figures can be witnessed in towns and villages throughout the land.
-The traditional Krampus Run sees fur-clad figures with ghoul-like masks, create an atmosphere of eeriness.
-A more subdued and contemplative tradition is a visit from the Anglöckner, a group of carollers who go from house to house during the season of Advent offering Christmas cheer and blessings of goodwill for the for the future.
+A well-loved tradition that is guaranteed to give you goosebumps is that of the “Krampus Run”.
+The sound of the jangling chains and bells in the distance as the creatures descend on to the streets in the dark of night will be sure to put shivers down your spine.
+From late November until St. Nicholas Day on 6th December, these scary figures can be witnessed in towns and villages throughout the land.
+The traditional Krampus Run sees fur-clad figures with ghoul-like masks create an atmosphere of eeriness.
+A more subdued and contemplative tradition is a visit from the Anglöckner, a group of carollers who go from house to house during the season of Advent offering Christmas cheer and blessings of goodwill for the future.

-It was soft tones that sounded in Oberndorf on Christmas Eve of 1818 – only guitar and socially harmonious singing – and yet they became the most definite song in the world.
-Today there is hardly heard the melody of “Silent Night!
-Holy Night!
-“Not known, but only know where the origins of the simple Christmas carol lie.
+It was soft tones that sounded in Oberndorf on Christmas Eve of 1818 – only guitar and socially harmonious singing – and yet they became the most famous carol in the world.
+Today there is hardly anybody who hasn’t heard the melody of “Silent Night”; yet only a few people know where the origins of the simple Christmas carol lie.
 7 places in SalzburgerLand invite guests to follow the trail of the two creators of the song, Franz Xaver Gruber and Joseph Mohr.